jb-thery/jb-thery/README.md

 ## Hi there 👋

-My name is Jean-Baptiste THERY, freelance frontend developer from Montpellier (France).
+My name is Jean-Baptiste THERY, freelance frontend developer from Hendaye (France).

 ## About me